DataS-DHSC/geospatial-vis-templates/2 - Templates/Choropleth-template.md

-:red\_circle: **If your measure is already grouped into categories**, call the tibble `df_grouped`, name the category column `fill_grouped`, make sure to call any NAs “Missing data”, make it an ordered factor with “Missing data” at the end.
-Then edit the hex colour codes in `fill_palette` to suit.
+:red\_circle: **If your measure is already grouped into categories**, call the tibble `df_grouped`, name the category column `fill_grouped`, make sure to call any NAs “Missing data”, make it an ordered factor with “Missing data” at the end, and edit the hex colour codes in `fill_palette` to suit.
 The number of colours must match the number of categories in `fill_grouped`, including missing data.
 Your code may look something like this.
 In this example, we skip this code chunk.